 Construction vehicles will enter and exit the secure compound from High Street.
 Construction vehicles will be restricted to Medium Rigid Vehicles (MRV) 9m long as requested by TfNSW.
 Vehicles will be sporadic due to the trenching methodology required and depth of services trench.
-3-5 tip trucks / day removing spoil from the trench is expected.
+5-10 tip trucks / day removing spoil from the trench is expected this will increase further for a short period of time during the bulk excavation.
 With the installation of the perimeter hoarding, no through access to public vehicles and pedestrians are possible along Hospital road.
 The current intersection is restricted to vehicles of up to 9m only to turn right.
 After consultation with Transdev and TfNSW, it is requested that no larger vehicles are proposed through High Street due to limitations with swept paths at the intersection.
+As works progress and the height difference between the existing road and the new road level increase construction vehicles will also have to make use of the southern gate, entering site via Barker street.
 Arup have carried out swept path analysis identifying the turning circles which are included in the Appendix.